Importing TXF files into TurboTax Desktop (Mac or Windows)

 TurboTax asking about fraternal societies and veterans organizations Select "None of these" for typical charities like Goodwill or Salvation Army

 For most donations to typical charities (Goodwill, Salvation Army, Habitat for Humanity, etc.), select None of these and click Continue.
+If that isn't the case, answer accordingly.

 Step 8: Enter the charity's address (if prompted)